The magic kernel

 Graph of Magic Kernel Sharp 2021

-Since updating this page in February 2021 with Magic Kernel Sharp 2021, the question has been repeatedly asked by authors of resizing libraries: how can it be practically implemented?
-I apologize for burying the answer to that question in both the research paper above and the general ANSI C implementation below; neither is accessible at all.
-In November 2022 I rectified this failure by adding the following.
+After updating this page in February 2021 with Magic Kernel Sharp 2021, a question was repeatedly asked of me by authors of resizing libraries and applications: How do I implement it in practice?
+In November 2022 I apologized for burying the answer to that question in both the research paper above and the general ANSI C implementation below, and rectified this failure by adding the following.

 In general, there are three ways that Magic Kernel Sharp 2021 can be implemented in practice: